Cynth-09/Cypress-Automation/README.md

 # Description
 Hi there, welcome!
-This is a Cypress test script developed to automate a web application developed for the Billable Hours project.
+This is a Cypress test script developed to automate a web application developed for a Billable Hours project.
-This project is aimed at helping law firms and professionals manage their billable hours efficiently.
+The project is aimed at helping law firms and professionals manage their billable hours efficiently.
 Our web and mobile application, backed by a robust API, enables users to upload CSV timesheets and effortlessly generate invoices.
 With Billable Hours, users can streamline their invoicing process and ensure accurate revenue collection.

 ## How to Setup and Run the Test Scripts
 **Setting Up Cypress**